alezost/alect-themes/README.md

 <img src="http://i.imgur.com/ljO1Dlf.png" title="alect-light-alt (modified) - dired, elisp" width=320 height=240/></a>
 <a href="http://i.imgur.com/HNMr4qj.png">
 <img src="http://i.imgur.com/HNMr4qj.png" title="alect-dark-alt (modified) - dired, elisp" width=320 height=240/></a>

+## History

+At first i had only a light theme – it was just a set of customized faces.
+Then i realized that at night it's better for eyes to use a dark theme (it was derived from zenburn-theme initially, but then the colors were modified a lot).
+The idea of creating two themes with different colors and the same code base came from solarized-theme.
+The code of solarized and zenburn themes was used hardly.
+Many thanks to their authors.

 ## Feedback